ldy1995/matlab/MRI_homework/README.md

 # matlab
-This folder contains part of my homework of the MRI class in my undergraduate period.
+This folder contains part of my homework of the course Magnetic Resonance Imaging (MRI) course in my undergraduate period.